mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

 #### Conway's Game of Life
 Since it deserves a post of its own, I'll only use Conway's Game of Life (aka Life) as a quick example.
-Life supports two states, Alive and Dead (which we shall represent by `True` and `False`) and only defines a single transformation rule.
+Life supports two states, Alive and Dead (`True` and `False`?) and only defines a single transformation rule.
 The transformation rule is as follows (thanks Wikipedia)

 - Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 - Any live cell with two or three live neighbours lives on to the next generation.